2300 Steinberg-Dietrich Hall

 Mester began her career at the Federal Reserve Bank of Philadelphia in 1985 as an economist and was executive vice president and director of research at the Federal Reserve Bank of Philadelphia prior to her appointment as president and CEO of the Cleveland Fed on June 1, 2014.

 Mester is an adjunct professor of finance at the Wharton School of the University of Pennsylvania and a Senior Fellow with the Wharton Initiative on Financial Policy and Regulation.
 She is also a Senior Scholar at the Griswold Center for Economic Policy Studies at Princeton University.
-Mester has also taught in the undergraduate finance and MBA programs at Wharton and in the PhD program in finance at New York University.

 Mester is a member of the board of directors of Renaissance Re and of the Haverford Trust Company, a member of the advisory council of the Visa Economic Empowerment Institute, and a contributor to CNBC, the business and financial news network.

 Mester was born in Baltimore.
 She graduated summa cum laude with a bachelor of arts degree in mathematics and economics from Barnard College of Columbia University.
-She earned MA and PhD degrees in economics from Princeton University, where she was a National Science Foundation Fellow.
+She earned M.A. and Ph.D. degrees in economics from Princeton University, where she was a National Science Foundation Fellow.

 Senior Scholar, Griswold Center for Economic Policy Studies, Princeton University, 9/2025-present